anAcc22/another_graph_editor/README.md

 > [!NOTE]
 > *Tree Mode* and *Bridges* are only available for undirected graphs.

-> [!NOTE]
-> For directed graphs, **strongly connected components** are displayed.

-## Configuration

-In addition to the light/dark themes, there are three sliders available for adjusting the *node radius*, *line thickness*, and *edge length* at discrete intervals.
-Your configuration will be preserved across refreshes.

-> [!NOTE]
-> As the node radius changes, the font size is scaled accordingly to maintain readability.

-By default, the graph is in *Force Mode*, where edges hold everything together and nodes repel one another, creating a cool space-like effect.
-To disable this behavior, simply toggle *Lock Mode*.

 ## Usage

 Adjust the input format to your liking and type away!